mzakiwidianto/praktikum-basis-data/MODUL 2/MODUL2-ENG.md

 # **MODULE 2**

-## A. PENGENALAN DATA MANIPULATION LANGUAGE
+## A. INTRODUCTION DATA MANIPULATION LANGUAGE

-## B. PERINTAH PADA DATA MANIPULATION LANGUAGE
+## B. COMMANDS IN DATA MANIPULATION LANGUAGE
 ### 1. SELECT
 ### 2. INSERT
 ### 3. UPDATE
 ### 4. DELETE

-## C. OPERATOR LOGIKA
+## C. LOGIC OPERATORS
 ### 1. AND
 ### 2. IN
 ### 3. OR